 Who is responsible for garbage removal?

-All garbage must be placed out no earlier than 8PM on the day before garbage pickup day and must be in unbroken plastic bags or in secure containers.
+All garbage must be placed out no earlier than 7PM on the day before garbage pickup day and must be in unbroken plastic bags or in secure containers.
 Garbage collection points are established at designated places within the condominium.
 These are the only places were garbage may be left for collection.
-Garbage container and bins must be picked up no later than 48 hours after garbage pickup.
+Garbage container and bins must be picked up no later than within a reasonable time after garbage pickup.

 When can Centa enter my unit?